 Groundwater at the Tecumseh Business Park property has been impacted by years of industrial activity.
 Groundwater pH from a low value of 6.28 to high value of 9.28 has exceeded quality standards (GwQS) of 6.5 - 8.5.
 Metals, such as, iron as high as 1,043 parts per billion (ppb) exceeds the standard of 300 ppb, magnesium as high as 58,200 ppb exceeds groundwater guidance values of 35,000 ppb and arsenic as high as 491 ppb exceeds the GwQS of 25 ppb.
 VOCs and SVOCs were not detected or well below groundwater quality standards.
-Groundwater was sampled from overburden and bedrock monitoring wells on the parcel and there were no exceedances of groundwater quality standards (GwQS).
+Groundwater sampled from a monitoring well onsite and adjacent to the visual petroleum impacts noted no petroleum and had no exceedances of groundwater quality standards.